 What Goes Around, Comes Around wins Project Aware's support to Travel the US!

 We thank all of you who helped get the votes necessary to win the Project Aware grant money to take the art show across the United States.
-And a big thank you to Project Aware who provided this opportunity not only for the money, but for us to recognize the awesome friends POP has on Facebook.
-The traveling art exhibit, "What Goes Around, Comes Around", is an art initiative to bring awareness regarding the problems with overuse of one-time use plastics, why it matters, and what can be done about it.
+We would like to give a big thank you to Project Aware who provided this opportunity not only for the money, but for us to recognize the awesome friends POP has on Facebook.
+The traveling art exhibit, "What Goes Around, Comes Around," is an art initiative to bring awareness regarding the problems with overuse of one-time use plastics, why it matters, and what can be done about it.
 Collecting plastics from nearly 10,000 nautical miles in three oceans, the art consists of plastic items morphed into the famous print, "The Great Wave of Kanagawa" by Katsushika Hokusai circa 1830.
 It systematically illustrates how the oceans are very different than what Hokusai saw less than 200 years ago.
-The work beautifully depicts the ocean and the menace of plastics, how all of us are part of the problem, and how we are the only solution.
+The piece beautifully depicts the ocean and the menace of plastics, how all of us are part of the problem, and how we are the only solution.

 Like the AIDS Memorial Quilt that traveled across this country successfully bringing awareness to the AIDS pandemic, Monteleone is bringing awareness to the marine plastics pandemic through the heartland of the US from North Carolina to California leaving it on display at public venues for people to enjoy the beauty, question the scourge, and make the connection that we all contribute to this growing problem just as rivers connects to an ocean.